ibm-cloud-docs/assistant/dialog-webhooks.md

 1. Click to open the dialog node, and then click **Customize**.

-1. Scroll down to the *Webhooks* section, and switch the toggle to **On**, and then click **Apply**.
+1. Scroll down to the webhook section.
+Set the **Callout to webhooks** switch to **On**, and then click **Apply**.

-    If you did not have it enabled already, the *Multiple conditional responses* setting is switched on automatically and you cannot disable it.
+    If you did not have it enabled already, the **Multiple conditioned responses** switch is set to **On** automatically and you cannot disable it.
 This setting is enabled to support adding different responses depending on the success or failure of the Webhook call.
 If you had a response specified for the node already, it becomes the first conditional response.
     {: note}

 1. Add any data that you want to pass to the external application as key and value pairs in the *Parameters* section.